Preparing for the Unexpected: Batteries vs. Generators for Power Backup for Homes

-|Environmental impact||Depends on charging source||Uses fossil fuels and produce exhaust|
+|Environmental impact||Depends on charging source||Uses fossil fuels and produces exhaust|

-|Activation time following outage||Nearly instantaneous (no noticeable power loss)||10-30 seconds (devices will lose and then regain power)|
+|Activation time following outage||Nearly instant (no noticeable power loss)||10-30 seconds (devices will lose and then regain power)|

-|Installed cost for the equivalent of 20kW system||$28-40K||$9-$12K|
+|Installed cost for the equivalent of 20 kW system||$28-40K||$9-$12K|

 |Eligible for federal tax credit?||Yes||No|

-|Replacement lifespan||10 years for lithium ion and 5 years for lead acid||5 years|
+|Replacement life span||10 years for lithium ion and 5 years for lead acid||5 years|

-|Maintenance||None||Replacement fuel costs; or oil change every thousand hours (at least once a year) for line-connected generators|
+|Maintenance||None||Replacement fuel costs or oil change every 1,000 hours (at least once yearly) for line-connected generators|

-|Recommended usage||Emergency backup, smaller loads, off grid||Critical loads that require a reliable source of large amounts of power|
+|Recommended use||Emergency backup, smaller loads, off-grid||Critical loads that require a reliable source of large amounts of power|